 Simulation test results

+In both simulations and real-world applications, KDPS successfully pruned the complex relatedness networks, resulting in a final dataset of entirely unrelated individuals after kinship decoupling.
+Because KDPS only requires kinship matrix files and phenotype files as inputs, its memory footprint remained modest, never exceeding 4 GB of RAM.
+This makes the method practical and accessible on most consumer-grade computers and standard workstations.
 The computational time required by KDPS exhibits a logarithmic dependency on the aggregate level of relatedness among subjects, as demonstrated in simulations with increasing number of relatedness, where fuzziness score was set at zero (Figure 1B).
 Similarly, the computational time increases logarithmically in relation to increasing fuzziness score, adhering to an approximate O(log(n)) complexity.
 Specifically, with a dataset comprising 50 000 subjects with over 10 000 relationship pairs the execution time of KDPS spans approximately 1.5 minutes at a fuzziness score of zero, increasing to over 10 minutes when the fuzziness score is set to 10 (Figure 1C).
 Notably, in simulations with ‘UK Biobank’ scale complex related network (~100 000 related pairs) KDPS computational time was under 15 minutes.
 Real world computation times may diverge, influenced by the intricacy of the relatedness network and additional factors such as the relatedness cutoff and fuzziness score.